cinghie/wordpress-starter-pack/wp-content/plugins/ml-slider/readme.txt

-=== Responsive Slider by MetaSlider - Slider and Carousel Plugin for WordPress ===
+=== Slider, Gallery, and Carousel by MetaSlider - Responsive WordPress Plugin ===
 Contributors: matchalabs, DavidAnderson, dnutbourne, kbat82
 Tags: slideshow, slider, image slider, carousel, gallery, flexslider, wordpress slider, nivoslider, rotating banner, responsive slideshow, seo slideshow, unsplash
 Requires at least: 3.5
-Stable tag: 3.19.1
+Stable tag: 3.20.2
 Requires PHP: 5.2
 Tested up to: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The best WordPress slider plugin.
-Easily create beautiful, responsive sliders and carousels with image, video, post feed, product, and layer slides.
+The best slider, gallery, and carousel plugin for WordPress.
+Responsive and easy to use with images, videos, post feed, products, and layers.

 == Description ==

-Create powerful, SEO-optimized slideshows in minutes with the world's #1 slider plugin!
+Create a powerful, SEO-optimized slider, gallery, or carousel in minutes with the world’s #1 image and photo plugin!

 [vimeo https://vimeo.com/393891282]

 With WordPress’ most popular slider plugin, enhancing your blog or website couldn’t be easier: simply select images from your WordPress Media Library, drag and drop them into place, and then set the slide captions, links and SEO fields all from one page.

-**NEW: Easily search and download free images to your slideshow from Unsplash.com**

-Choose one of 4 different slideshow types, and use our provided short-code or template to embed the slideshows.

-Apply one of our professional slidehow designs to really make your website stand out.

-**Gutenberg compatible**

-**Included slideshow types:**

-* **Flex Slider 2** - responsive, 2 transition effects, carousel mode
-* **Nivo Slider** - responsive, 16 transition effects
-* **Responsive Slides** - responsive & incredibly light weight
-* **Coin Slider** - 4 transition effects
+With WordPress’s most popular slider and gallery plugin, enhancing your blog or website couldn’t be easier: simply select images and photos from your WordPress Media Library, and drag and drop them into place in your slider or gallery.

+MetaSlider sliders, galleries, and carousels are Gutenberg compatible.

 **Features**

-* Simple, easy to use interface - perfect for individual users, developers & clients!
+* Four responsive slideshow types with 20+ transition effects: Flex Slider 2, Nivo Slider, Responsive Slides, Coin Slider
+* Simple, easy-to-use slider and gallery building interface to build beautiful image and photo sliders and galleries that are fast and responsive
-* Access to free photos via Unsplash.com
+* Access to free images and photos via Unsplash.com for sliders, galleries, and carousels
-* Create Responsive, SEO-optimized slideshows in seconds
+* Create a responsive, SEO-optimized slideshow or gallery in seconds
-* Unrestricted support for image slides (supports caption, link, title text, alt text)
+* Unrestricted support for image and photo sliders and galleries
-* Full width slideshow support
+* Full width slider and gallery support
-* Drag and drop slide reordering
+* Drag and drop slider and gallery reordering
-* Intelligent image cropping
+* Intelligent slider image and photo cropping
-* Set image crop position
+* Set slider image and photo crop position
-* Themes - includes 11 free professional slideshow themes
+* Themes – includes 11 free professional slideshow themes for sliders
-* Built in Gutenberg block, Widget and Shortcode
+* Built in slider Gutenberg block, Widget and Shortcode
-* Loads of slideshow configuration options - transition effect, speed etc (per slideshow)
+* Loads of slider configuration options – transition effect, speed, etc. (per slideshow)
 * Fully localized
 * WordPress Multi Site compatible
 * Compatible with translation plugins (WPML, PolyLang & qTranslate)
 * Extensive developer API (hooks & filters)
-* Fast - only the minimum JavaScript/CSS is included on your page
+* Fast – only the minimum JavaScript/CSS is included on your page to power your slider, gallery, or carousel
-* Import/Export slideshows.
+* Import/Export slideshows
 * Free basic support (covering installation issues and theme/plugin conflicts)
 * Lightbox support with the [MetaSlider Lightbox](https://wordpress.org/plugins/ml-slider-lightbox/) add-on